Chart Color Schemes

 Health performance in Burrum - Fraser is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Burrum-Fraser faces significant health challenges, with various conditions affecting both younger and older residents.
-Private health cover stands at approximately 46% (~5,475 people), lower than the national average of 55.3%.
+Private health cover is low, at approximately 46% (~5,475 people), compared to the national average of 55.3%.

 The most prevalent medical conditions are arthritis (14.6%) and mental health issues (9.5%).
-Around 54.3% report no medical ailments, similar to Rest of Qld at 54.0%.
-The area has a higher proportion of seniors aged 65 and over (34.4%, or 4,084 people), compared to Rest of Qld's 29.9%.
-Senior health outcomes show some challenges despite performing better than the general population in certain health metrics.
+Conversely, 54.3% report no medical ailments, similar to Rest of Qld's 54.0%.
+The area has a higher proportion of seniors aged 65 and over at 34.4% (~4,084 people), compared to Rest of Qld's 29.9%.
+Despite this, health outcomes among seniors are generally good, performing better than the general population in various metrics.

 Frequently Asked Questions - Health